 We are subject to Swiss data protection law and any applicable foreign data protection law, in particular that of the European Union (EU) and its General Data Protection Regulation (GDPR).
 The European Commission recognizes that Swiss data protection law ensures an adequate level of data protection.

 Lars Müller Publishers

-We point out if in individual cases there are other persons responsible for the processing of personal data.
+We will point out if, in individual cases, other parties are responsible for the processing of personal data.

 2. Terms and Legal Bases